ellereeeee/blog-posts/2018-07-11 Mixing (Up) 'Class' Objects.md

 #### Explicit Mixins

-The utility for copying behavior from a parent class to child class is often called `extend(..)`.
+The utility for copying behavior from a parent class to a child class is often called `extend(..)`.
 Here we will call them `mixin(..)` for illustrative purposes.

-An explicit mixin function will take an source and target objects for parameters.
-It will check if the target project has the properties of the source object and if it doesnt it will "copy" it via `=` assignment.
+An explicit mixin function will take a source and target objects for parameters.
+It will check if the target object has the properties of the source object and if it doesn't it will "copy" it via `=` assignment.

-Polymorphism is achieved by calling the desired parent method in the context of the of the child class via `.call(this);`.
+Polymorphism is achieved by calling the desired parent method in the context of the child class via `.call(this);`.
 For example:

 ```javascript
 var Car = mixin( Vehicle, {